How the proofreading service works for students

 Under 1,000 words = £20 flat charge – 1 working day

 *All turnaround times are subject to my availability and workload at the time the work is received; a higher rate may be quoted if the work requires more than proofreading.

 Information regarding the rates and turnaround times

-As can be seen from the above, the rates vary depending on the level of intervention required, but are a maximum of £10 per 1,000 words for a short piece of work and minimum of £5.50 per 1,000 words for a very long piece of work.
-The rate will be discussed on application, after seeing a sample of the work to be proofread.
-If intensive input is required (i.e., not proofreading), then either the per 1,000 word rate will be increased or an hourly rate may be applied instead – this will be explained after seeing the work.
+The specific rate will be discussed after I have seen and assessed a sample of the work to be proofread.
+If more intensive input is required (i.e., not proofreading), then either the per 1,000 word rate will be increased or an hourly rate will be applied.
 However, it is important to note that students’ academic work should not be edited, as this is unethical – your essay, dissertation, thesis or journal paper must be your own work, not a collaboration with an editor or proofreader.